 Email marketing is a great way to target customers, but most of us still aren’t using it to its full potential.
 Claims that email marketing is dead are premature.
 In fact email marketing is growing.
-Users now spend more time each morning on the internet, checking emails and using social media rather than they spend eating breakfast.
-In fact, the number of email users is expected to increase from 2.6 billion to 2.9 billion by 2019.
+Users now spend more time each morning on the internet, checking emails and using social media than they spend eating breakfast.
+In fact, the number of email users is expected to increase from 2.6 billion to 2.9 billion in the next 3 years.
 And email has one of the highest engagement rates of any marketing strategy.
 This makes it an ideal platform to create brand awareness, build customer loyalty, nurture potential business leads and ultimately generate sales.

 Here is all you need to know about the latest trends in email marketing: